 These studies can be on masterplan level (achieving a CO2-neutral site at what price?), building level (which low carbon initiatives, passive skin,…), or elemental level (charging points, …).

 Our technical-feasibility studies are always custom-made, input and output details can be tuned to your specific needs.
+The method is also applicable for BREEAM LCC-studies.

 District heating services